Aargau: Jewish history in Aargau

 18th century etching of the synagogue in Lengnau.
-In the Jewish Museum of Switzerland’s collection.
+In the Jewish Museum of Switzerland's collection.

 In the 17th century, Aargau was the only federal condominium where Jews were tolerated.
 In 1774, they were restricted to just two towns, Endingen and Lengnau.
 While the rural upper class pressed incessantly for the expulsion of the Jews, the financial interests of the authorities prevented it.
 They imposed special taxes on peddling and cattle trading, the primary Jewish professions.
 The Protestant occupiers also enjoyed the discomfort of the local Catholics by the presence of the Jewish community.
 The Jews were directly subordinate to the governor; from 1696, they were compelled to renew a letter of protection from him every 16 years.

 During this period, Jews and Christians were not allowed to live under the same roof, neither were Jews allowed to own land or houses.
 They were taxed at a much higher rate than others and, in 1712, the Lengnau community was "pillaged."
 In 1760, they were further restricted regarding marriages and procreation.
 An exorbitant tax was levied on marriage licenses; oftentimes, they were outright refused.
 This remained the case until the 19th century.
 In 1799, the Helvetic republic abolished all special tolls, and, in 1802, removed the poll tax.
 On 5 May 1809, they were declared citizens and given broad rights regarding trade and farming.
 They were still restricted to Endingen and Lengnau until 7 May 1846, when their right to move and reside freely within the canton of Aargau was granted.
 On 24 September 1856, the Swiss Federal Council granted them full political rights within Aargau, as well as broad business rights; however the majority Christian population did not fully abide by these new liberal laws.
 The time of 1860 saw the canton government voting to grant suffrage in all local rights and to give their communities autonomy.
 Before the law was enacted, it was however repealed due to vocal opposition led by the Ultramonte Party.

-Finally, the federal authorities in July 1863, granted all Jews full rights of citizens.
+In July 1863, the federal authorities granted all Jews full rights of citizens.
 However, they did not receive all of the rights in Endingen and Lengnau until a resolution of the Grand Council, on 15 May 1877, granted citizens' rights to the members of the Jewish communities of those places, giving them charters under the names of New Endingen and New Lengnau.
 The Swiss Jewish Kulturverein was instrumental in this fight from its founding in 1862 until it was dissolved 20 years later.
 During this period of diminished rights, they were not even allowed to bury their dead in Swiss soil and had to bury their dead on an island called Judenäule (Jews' Isle) on the Rhine near Waldshut.
 Beginning in 1603, the deceased Jews of the Surbtal communities were buried on the river island which was leased by the Jewish community.
-As the island was repeatedly flooded and devastated, in 1750 the Surbtal Jews asked the Tagsatzung to establish the Endingen cemetery in the vicinity of their communities.
+In 1750, as the island was repeatedly flooded and devastated, the Surbtal Jews asked the Tagsatzung to establish the Endingen cemetery in the vicinity of their communities.